Exterior Restoration Painting

 I also perform all necessary carpentry repairs.

-The procedures described below will insure the
+The procedures described below will ensure the

 longest possible life for your house's exterior.